dgumpper/Power-BI-Data-Connector-for-the-RESO-OUID/README.md

-# Real Estate Standard Organization (RESO) - Organization Unique Identifier (OUID) Power Bi Data Connectors
+# Microsoft Power Bi Custom Data Connector for the Organization Unique Identifier (OUID) from the Real Estate Standards Organization (RESO) Web API.

 Microsoft Power BI Custom Data Connector for RESO - OUID

 Microsoft Power BI custom data connectors are built to easily access and refresh data in Power BI for data analysis and visualizations.

-RESO Power BI Data connectors is code to generate a custom data connector files which easily accesses databases from Microsoft Power BI that are compliant to the RESO Data Dictionary.

 <h2>Requirements:</h2>